 4. September Garden Chores: Pruning & Fertilizing

 Do not prune shrubs or trees.
 For questions about pruning shrubs in the fall, read here.
-You can continue to remove all dead/diseased/damaged/dying wood on shrubs and trees, which is where pests and diseases hang out.
+You can continue removing all dead/diseased/damaged/dying wood on shrubs and trees, where pests and diseases hang out.
 Pruning pushes out new growth that won’t have a chance to harden off before cold weather arrives, causing potential die-back.
-For this reason, skip the fertilizing now, too.
+For this reason, skip fertilizing now, too.
 July 31st is the final day for fertilizing your landscape plants.

 5. September Garden Chores: Plant Trees and Shrubs

 September and October are good months to plant trees and shrubs.
 The soil temperature will stay warmer than the air temperature as night temperatures drop, forcing plants to focus on root growth over shoot growth.
-That’s a good thing since the goal is to have a good root system.
+That’s a good thing since the goal is to have a sound root system.
 Traditionally, we get more rain in the fall and early spring than in the summer, which is another good reason to plant now.
-That said, be sure to check the amount of rain you’re getting, and don’t assume you can skip watering.
+That said, Check the amount of rain you’re getting, and don’t assume you can skip watering.
 Establishing plants with consistent watering is key to healthy, drought-resistant plants in the future.

 6. September Garden Chores: Plant Veggies, Swap out Containers, Plant Bulbs